-In mid-2012, Mr L was approached by a representative of an overseas incorporated unregulated pensions advisory company, Caledonian International Associates.
-The representative made promises of providing a higher return on his pension than Mr L's current scheme.
-As a result, Mr L transferred his armed forces pension to an Options SIPP.
+Around mid to late 2012, Mr R says he was approached by a representative of an overseas incorporated unregulated pensions advisory company, Caledonian International Associates.
+The representative made promises of providing a higher return on his pension than Mr R's current scheme.
+As a result, Mr R transferred his armed forces pension to an Options SIPP.